 Do certain grape varieties do better at altitude than others?
 Around the world many varieties of grapes – some we aren’t particularly familiar with in the United States, like Greece’s Agiorgitiko – seem to thrive at higher altitudes.

-In general, the wine world seems to focus on high altitude red wines as opposed to whites, since elevation seems to have greater effects on reds than whites.
-(Remember that wines grown at higher elevations develop thicker skins, an effect that matters more in red wine making than in the making of white wines.)
+In general, the wine world seems to focus on high-altitude red wines as opposed to whites, since elevation seems to have greater effects on reds than whites.
+(Remember that wines grown at higher elevations develop thicker skins, an effect that matters more in red winemaking than in the making of white wines.)

 The red wines frequently marketed as such in the U.S. tend to be Cabernet Sauvignons, Malbecs and Merlots.
-However I’ve read that Cabernet Francs seem to shine at altitude.
+However, I’ve read that Cabernet Francs seem to shine at altitude.
 And from interviewing him for previous articles, I know that American winemaker Bill Easton firmly believes the vineyards of California’s Sierra Foothills are ideal for Syrah.
 (This region, in eastern California, boasts elevations between 1,500 and 3,000 feet.)

 Are grapes grown at higher elevations healthier?

 We’ve all heard that there are health benefits to drinking wine.
 (I’ve even listed the health benefits of wine among the reasons wine is an aphrodisiac.)
 All grapes contain polyphenols, antioxidants found in wine as well as pomegranate and even chocolate.
 Some polyphenols, like resveratrol, are linked with heart health, not to mention sexual health.
-But red wines contain more polyphenols than white wines because much of wine’s antioxidants are found in the skin and red wines have greater skin contact.
+But red wines contain more polyphenols than white wines because much of the wine’s antioxidants are found in the skin and red wines have greater skin contact.
 (Check with your doctor before consuming any wine if you’re on blood thinners as resveratrol can increase the risk of bleeding.)